Tuesday, February 27, 2007

 Today, the youngest legal owner of these firearms would be 47 years old.
 They are grandfathers who are grandfathered, geezers with guns.
 As the older members of the group die off, the number of prohibited guns in circulation shrinks.
 If owners want to get rid of their guns, they can sell or trade them only to other grandfathered owners.
 Otherwise, they must decommission them or turn them in to police for destruction.
 If the owners die, most prohibited guns must be decommissioned or destroyed.
 (Under certain conditions, some handguns can be passed on to relatives.)

-"People who are 47 or older have the possibility of being first-class citizens, and all the rest of the people are second-class citizens based on age," said Mr. Tomlinson.
+Don't forget that since they have been banned from use, lots of people have been deactivating them and selling them."People who are 47 or older have the possibility of being first-class citizens, and all the rest of the people are second-class citizens based on age," said Mr. Tomlinson.
 "Ten or 15 years from now, it's going to be a very different equation."

 After the 1989 massacre at Ecole Polytechnique in Montreal, Kim Campbell's Progressive Conservative government expanded the list of prohibited guns by adding fully automatics that had been converted into semi-automatics.
 Under Jean Chretien, the Liberals went even further in 1995, prohibiting a list of semi-automatic rifles and other guns that some referred to as "assault weapons."